-The Newton Library Catalogue contains records for all Chinese books and periodicals in the Library; however for the contents of most cong shu it is still necessary to consult the List of Cong shu in Cambridge Libraries or the card catalogue.
-Three kinds of records are currently available:
+iDiscover contains records for all Chinese books and periodicals in the Library (but use the List of Cong shu in Cambridge Libraries to find the contents of most cong shu).

 (1) Records in romanisation only (22%), e.g.: